-Hamnøy in the Lofoten Islands is a quiet, little area that’s full of little red and yellow cabins.
+Hamnøy in the Lofoten Islands is a quiet area that’s full of those little red and yellow cabins.
 It is so peaceful there.
-We rented a boat from the Eliassen Rorbuer and spent one morning boating around and looking at the whole area from the water.
+We rented a boat from the Eliassen Rorbuer and spent the whole morning one day just boating around and viewing the entire area from the water.
 Talk about tranquil and serene!
 The mountains are unique in the way that they rise so steeply there.
 Suffice it to say that we found plenty to gaze at in enjoyment.

-We were there in early September and the temperature was VERY chilly.
-This area is in northern Norway, this means that it’s also located in the Arctic.
-It’s important to wear layers of clothing since the wind blows off the water makes it really cold.
-Early morning and the evenings were the among the coldest times of day.
+We travelled there in early September, so the temperature was VERY chilly.
+Being that Hamnøy is in northern Norway, this means that it’s also located in the Arctic.
+It’s important to wear layers of clothing since the wind blows off the water, which makes it freezing.
+Early mornings and evenings were the among the coldest times of day.

 My friend Joel Schat came along with me and helped to document the trip.
-His photos and video are always amazing and I am so lucky to have a friend that is so crazy talented.
-Follow him on Instagram and YouTube. ?
+His photos and video are always amazing.

 Here is a video I posted on Instagram in case you missed it. 🙂 Hit PLAY TO WATCH!

 Here is another video that I posted on Instagram.
-I could watch the aurora continuously!
+I could watch the aurora over and over again!
 Hit PLAY TO WATCH!

 There are many hikes to do in the Lofoten area.
-Offersøykammen is about 1 hour away from the Eliassen Rorbuer and it only took 30 minutes to get to the top.
-We went around sunset and the view we got to enjoy while watching the sun go down was beautiful.
+Offersøykammen is about one hour away from the Eliassen Rorbuer, and it only took 30 minutes to get to the top.
+We went around sunset, and the view we got to enjoy while watching the sun go down was beautiful.
 This is definitely one to plan if you want to go hiking in Lofoten.

-One morning we got up early to do the Reinebringen hike, but found it closed after we made it part of the way up.
+One morning we got up early to do the Reinebringen hike, but we realized the area had closed after we’d already made it part of the way up.
 That didn’t get in the way of getting some epic video footage, though.
-Here is a clip that Joel posted on his instragram.
+Here is a clip from Joel’s Instagram.
 Hit PLAY TO WATCH!

-The Haukland Vestvagoy hike is also in the area and it takes just under an hour.
-The view is completely breathtaking.
-It looks like you are above a tropical beach because of the blue green colour of the Norwegian Sea.
+The Haukland Vestvagoy hike is also in the area, and it takes just under an hour to do.
+The view is simply breath-taking.
+It almost looks like you’re looking down at a tropical beach because of the blue-green colour of the Norwegian Sea.

-This blog post is brought you in collaboration with the Eliassen Rorbuer .
+This Lofoten Islands trip blog post is brought you in collaboration with the Eliassen Rorbuer .
 Thank you for supporting the brands that support me.